 Phosphate Rock Supply.
 Phosphate rock is the basic nutrient source for phosphate fertilizers.
-Approximately 3.5 tons of phosphate rock are needed to produce one ton of $P_2O_5$ (the measure of nutrient content of phosphate fertilizers).
+Approximately 3.5 tons of phosphate rock are needed to produce one ton of P_2O_5 (the measure of nutrient content of phosphate fertilizers).
 Our Plant City phosphate fertilizer complex consumes in excess of three million tons of rock annually.
-As of December 31, 2007, our Hardee rock mine had approximately 15 years of fully-permitted recoverable phosphate reserves remaining at current operating rates.
+As of December 31, 2008, our Hardee rock mine had approximately 14 years of fully-permitted recoverable phosphate reserves remaining at current operating rates.
 We have initiated the process of applying for authorization and permits to expand the geographical area at our Hardee property where we can mine.
-The expanded area has an estimated 31 million tons of recoverable phosphate reserves.
+The expanded area has an estimated 33 million tons of recoverable phosphate reserves.
 We estimate that we will be able to conduct mining operations at our Hardee property for approximately nine additional years at current operating rates, assuming we secure the authorization and permits to mine in this area.

 Sulfur Supply.
 Sulfur is used to produce sulfuric acid, which is combined with phosphate rock to produce phosphoric acid.
-Approximately three-quarters of a long ton of sulfur is needed to produce one ton of $P_2O_5$ .
+Approximately three-quarters of a long ton of sulfur is needed to produce one ton of P_2O_5 .
 Our Plant City phosphate fertilizer complex uses approximately 800,000 long tons of sulfur annually when operating at capacity.
 We obtain molten sulfur from several domestic and foreign producers under contracts of varied duration.
-In 2007, Martin Sulphur, our largest molten sulfur supplier, supplied approximately 60% of the molten sulfur used at Plant City.
-Martin Sulphur (formerly CF Martin Sulphur) was created in November 2000 as a joint venture between Martin Resource Management and certain of its affiliates (Martin) and us.
-On July 15, 2005, we sold our interest in the venture to Martin.
-Concurrent with the sale, we entered into a multi-year sulfur supply contract with Martin Sulphur.
+In 2008, Martin Sulphur, our largest molten sulfur supplier, supplied approximately 56% of the molten sulfur used at Plant City.

 Ammonia Supply.
-DAP has a nitrogen content of 18%, MAP has a nitrogen content of 11%, and both DAP and MAP have a phosphate nutrient content of 46%.
+DAP and MAP have a nitrogen content of 18% and 11%, respectively, and a phosphate nutrient content of 46% and 52%, respectively.
 Ammonia is the primary source of nitrogen in DAP and MAP.
 Operating at capacity, our Plant City phosphate fertilizer complex consumes approximately 400,000 tons of ammonia annually.

 The ammonia used at our Plant City phosphate fertilizer complex is shipped by rail from our ammonia storage facility located in Tampa, Florida.
 This facility, acquired in 1992, consists of a 38,000-ton ammonia storage tank, access to a deep-water dock that is capable of discharging oceangoing vessels, and rail and truck-loading facilities.
-In addition to supplying our Plant City phosphate fertilizer complex, our Tampa ammonia distribution system has the capacity to support ammonia sales to and/or distribution services for other customers.
+In addition to supplying our Plant City phosphate fertilizer complex, our Tampa ammonia distribution system has the capacity to support ammonia sales to, and distribution services for, other customers.
 Sales of ammonia from our Tampa terminal are reported in our nitrogen business segment.
 The ammonia supply for Tampa is purchased from offshore sources, providing us with access to the broad international ammonia market.